-Travis Smith has traveled to Europe every year since he was born.
-His pop, Steve Smith, co-authors Rick's France guidebooks and his family owns a farmhouse in Burgundy where he does his laundry and gets a good night sleep between tours.
+Travis has traveled to Europe every year since he was born.
+His pop, Steve, co-authors Rick's France guidebooks and his family owns a farmhouse in Burgundy where he does his laundry and gets a good night sleep between tours.
 Travis has assisted on Rick Steves' Family Europe tours since his sophomore year in college.
 In his last season he graduated to being a tour manager on Rick's My Way Europe itineraries.

 How did you come to know Europe so well at such a young age?

 As a kid, I had the fortune of traveling to Europe every summer with my family.
 During these trips, we would spend time at a house in the French countryside and travel periodically around France and occasionally to other bordering countries.
 When I turned 16, I purchased a Eurail pass and took off with a couple of friends to see what the rest of the continent had in store.
 The rest is history!
 I got hooked on the unique cultures, enchanted by the various languages, addicted to the nomadic lifestyle of travel, and eager to find a way where I could make this my job.